hack-technicolor/hack-technicolor/docs/Firmware Repository.md

 ### Guessing RBI Firmware URL's

-Stock bootloader allows TFTP flashing only with the correct RBI firmware file for the hardware board mnemonic version (something like XXXX-X).
+The stock bootloader allows TFTP flashing only with the correct RBI firmware file for the hardware board mnemonic version (something like XXXX-X).

-Firmware filename pattern is ISP specific, so the first thing to do is to find another known one from the same ISP to get a better idea of how it should look like.
+The Firmware filename combination is usually ISP specific, so the first thing to do is to find another known firmware from the same ISP to get a better idea of how it should look like.
 As you can see from below links, it is often constructed by combining:

 Product Vendor + **Hardware** + CRF + **Firmware**

-Using the web interface, advanced view Gateway tile will give you Product Vendor, Hardware Version (aka board mnemonic) and Firmware Version:
+Using the web interface, go to `Advanced >>Gateway`.
+In here you will find the Product Vendor, Hardware Version (aka board mnemonic) and Firmware Version:

 ```
 Global Information